The art of wet plate collodion (tintype) photography is part chemistry, part improvisation, part psychology and a little bit photography.

 When are you available?

 We have occasional pop-up events in Seattle and are available in Portland on a regular basis.
-We are planning pop-up events this winter in Napa and Orange County and other TBD locations.
+We are planning pop-up events this year in Napa and Orange County and other TBD locations.
 Shoot us a note to schedule in Portland or get on the list for another event!

 We also offer full sessions.
 These are our favorite and can last anywhere from one and a half to three hours depending on your needs.